ampereira90/ampereira90.github.io/_pages/teaching.md

 ## Arquitetura de Dispositivos Móveis course

-Responsible for the restructuring of theArquitetura de Dispositivos Móveis(ADM, in 2015/2016) Curricular Unit (CU) of the Desenvolvimento de Aplicações Móveis professional course, at Instituto Politécnico do Cávado e Ave.
-The following content is written in portuguese and encompasses both theoretical and practical classes, as well as written tests.
+Responsible for the restructuring of the Arquitetura de Dispositivos Móveis(ADM, in 2015/2016) Curricular Unit (CU) of the Desenvolvimento de Aplicações Móveis professional course, at Instituto Politécnico do Cávado e Ave.
+The following content is written in portuguese and encompasses both theoretical and practical classes, as well as written tests, that I produced fors this course.

 <br />